jmhuer/jmhuer.github.io/mini_book/docs/portfolio.md

 <br>

- In this post we define the task of varying the harmonic complexity of music automatically along with a baseline method in accordance to music theory.
-In addition, we propose metrics for evaluation.
-Experiment to show that our proposed method outperforms other baseline methods... <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/varycharm.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>
+ (In Progress) In this post we showcase some results, of a new method tasked with varying the harmonies (or ornaments) of piano music automatically.
+In addition, we propose some metrics for evaluation, and design a few baseline methods... <sub> <a href="https://jmhuer.github.io/mini_book/_build/html/docs/independent/varycharm.html" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>

 ---